Consensys/ethereum-developer-tools-list/README.md

 * [Moralis Python SDK](https://github.com/MoralisWeb3/Moralis-Python-SDK) - Python SDK that integrates with Moralis to index EVM chains
 * [Eventeum](https://github.com/ConsenSys/eventeum) - A bridge between Ethereum smart contract events and backend microservices, written in Java by Kauri
 * [Ethereumex](https://github.com/mana-ethereum/ethereumex) - Elixir JSON-RPC client for the Ethereum blockchain
 * [Ethereum-jsonrpc-gateway](https://github.com/HydroProtocol/ethereum-jsonrpc-gateway) - A gateway that allows you to run multiple Ethereum nodes for redundancy and load-balancing purposes.
-Can be ran as an alternative to (or on top of) Infura.
+Can be run as an alternative to (or on top of) Infura.
 Written in Golang.
 * [EthContract](https://github.com/AgileAlpha/eth_contract) - A set of helper methods to help query ETH smart contracts in Elixir
 * [Marmo](https://marmo.io/) - Python, JS, and Java SDK for simplifying interactions with Ethereum.
 Uses relayers to offload transaction costs to relayers.
 * [Ethereum Logging Framework](https://bitbucket.csiro.au/users/kli039/repos/ethereum-logging-framework/browse) - provides advanced logging capabilities for Ethereum applications and networks including a query language, query processor, and logging code generation